omeka/Documentation/source/Reference/models/ItemType.rst

     .. php:method:: reorderElements(Array $elementOrderingArray)

-        This extracts the ordering for the elements from the form's POST, then uses the given ordering to resort the join records from item_types_elements into a new ordering, which is then saved.
+        This extracts the ordering for the elements from the form's POST, then uses the given ordering to reorder each join record from item_types_elements into a new ordering, which is then saved.

-        :param Array $elementOrderingArray: An array of numbers representing
+        :param Array $elementOrderingArray: An array of element_id => order pairs
         :returns: void

     .. php:method:: addElements(array $elements = Array)